MichaelSail4499/cybereventthree/README.md

 ![](image/README/Heavyhashoutput.jpg)

+### Task 2:
 Change up the code to check user credentials from a user login attempt.
 Set up a simple database with a hashed password and check the login password by putting it through the same hash algorithm.
 If it's a match, the user can login.
 If not, return an error message.
 You now know how to manage passwords for your projects.

+### Task 3:
-Task: Play around with the bcrypt, scrypt parameters in heavyhash.py .
+Play around with the bcrypt, scrypt parameters in heavyhash.py .
 Do you notice a difference in runtime?
 Companies face the same trade-off of security vs. convenience.
 Stronger parameters is more secure but a longer wait time.
 Light parameters will give a short wait time.
 What trade-off would you prefer for your projects?

 ## Conclusion